-Setting Name Selectable Options

-Headlight Off Delay - +
+Setting Name Selectabl e Options Headlight Off Delay - +

-NOTE: When the "Headlight Off Delay" feature is selected, the driver can choose to have the headlights remain on for 0, 30, 60, or 90 seconds when exiting the vehicle.
+When the "Headlight Off Delay" feature is selected, the driver can choose to have the headlights remain on for 0, 30, 60, or 90 seconds when exiting the vehicle.

+Setting Name Selectat ble Options

 Headlight Illumination On Approach - +

 NOTE:

-When the "Headlight Illumination On Approach" feature is selected, the headlights will activate and remain on for 0, 30, 60, or 90 seconds when the doors are unlocked with the key fob.
+When the "Headlight Illumination On Approach" feature is selected, the headlights will activate and d remain on for 0, 30, 60, or 90 seconds when th

+doors are unlocked with the key fob.

-Headlights With Wipers - If Equipped On Off -------------------------------------- ---- ----- --
+Headlights With Wipers - If Equipped On Off

+NOTE:

-When the "Headlights With Wipers" feature is selected, and the headlight switch is in the AUTO position, the headlights turn on approximately 10 seconds after the wipers are turned on.
-The headlights also turn off when the wipers are turned off if they were turned on by this feature.
+When the "Headlights With Wipers" feature is selected, and the headlight switch is in the AUTO po osition, the headlights turn on approximately 10

+seconds after the wipers are turned on.
+The headlights also turn off when the wipers are turned o ff if they were turned on by this feature.

+Auto Dim High Beams - If Equipped On Off

+NOTE:

+When the "Auto Dim High Beams" feature is selected, t he high beam headlights deactivate autom natically under certain conditions.

+Daytime Running Lights - If Equipped On Off

+NOTE:

+When the "Daytime Running Lights" feature is selected, the daytime running lights can be turned C On or Off.
+This feature is only available if allowed b

+law in the country of the vehicle purchase.

+Flash Lights With Lock On Off

+NOTE:

+When the "Flash Lights With Lock" feature is selected, t he exterior lamps flash when the doors are e locked or unlocked with the key fob.
+This featur

+may be selected with or without the Sound Horn With L ock feature selected. -

+Rear Cargo Guidance Lights - If Equipped On Off

+NOTE:

-Setting Name Selectable Options Auto Dim High Beams - If Equipped On Off NOTE: When the "Auto Dim High Beams" feature is sele cted, the high beam headlights deactivate au tomatically under certain conditions.
-Daytime Running Lights - If Equipped On Off law in the country of the vehicle purchase. ed On or Off.
-This feature is only available if allowed I NOTE: 011 • are locked or unlocked with the key fob.
-This featu Rear Cargo Guidance Lights - If Equipped On Off NOTE: When the "Rear Cargo Guidance Lights" feature is is pressed, or the button on the back bed of the t ne truck will come on either when the headlight swite
+When the "Rear Cargo Guidance Lights" feature is select ted, the lights in the cargo and bed of the t ruck will come on either when the headlight swite

+is pressed, or the button on the back bed of the truck is 8